Incorporate combo boxes with pick lists in as many places as possible to minimize user typing and provide knowledge of acceptable choices

 name, ports info, etc. would be easier is a single dialog were used)

-#2 Updated by Christopher Brooks about 14 years ago
+#2 Updated by Christopher Brooks over 14 years ago

 I've modified ptolemy.actor.gui.PortConfigurerDialog so that